 We are not controlled by our past or what other people think of us.
-But yet without a clear vision of who we want to become, we remain in the status quo.
-How we define and carry ourselves sets the benchmark for how others view and treat us.
+But yet without a clear, vivid narrative of who we want to become, we remain in the status quo.
+The momentum of our current path narrows our vision of what may be possible.
+The daily demands of the urgent keep us focused on small tasks, limiting our investment in long-range strategic goals for ourselves.
+We are often seduced into short-term gratifications that expend our time and money, thereby committing us to greater costs down the road.
+We feel trapped in the present and the radiance of hope for experiencing our full potential dims.
+How we see and carry ourselves sets the benchmark for how others view and treat us.
 Internalize your future self and start living it today.

 Each of us is on a journey.
 At some point, we realize we need to transform into the next best version of ourselves.
 Change can be hard for most people.
 The challenge is that we can become very comfortable with who we are and what got us to a level of success.
 Over the course of many years, our brain becomes hardwired to think in a certain way.
 Our aspirations and spirit on what we can achieve become constrained.
 A situation or event may require us to change even if it was not our choice.
 A divorce, a job loss, or an economic event can drive the need to change – and sometimes faster than we want to.

 “Many of us make the mistake of treating our identity as a fixed, immutable object.
 We believe it cannot be altered, at least not signficantly.
 As a result, we never try to create a new identity.
 One of the greatest obstacles to changing our Mojo is here – in the paralysis we create with self-limiting definitions of who we are” – Marshall Goldsmith (Source: Mojo by Marshall Goldsmith)

 What we need to drive change is an aspirational vision of our future self and strategies that let go of certain things so we can evolve naturally.